Washington County SSD Lawyer

 4. Federal Court Appeal.
 If an applicant is rejected at all previous appeal stages, it may be possible to fight in Federal Court for SSD benefits.

 If your SSD application has been denied, we invite you to call our office to schedule a free case evaluation.
-Mark Hurt can evaluate the facts and circumstances regarding your injury or illness and provide guidance on potential next steps.
+Our Attorneys can evaluate the facts and circumstances regarding your injury or illness and provide guidance on potential next steps.

 Call to Schedule a Free Consultation – No Upfront Fees Required!